Kiiwii10/Regain3D/README.md

 Reduce 3D-printing purge waste and improve multi-material workflows.
 Regain3D is a monorepo that brings together a desktop app, firmware, and a provisioning mobile app to detect filament changes, inject smarter G-code, and route "pure" vs "mixed" purge material using ESP-controlled valves.

 Status: This repository is pre-release and archived.
-Development stopped due to industry shifts toward multi-head architectures and nozzle-swap systems that reduce or eliminate purge towers.
+Development stopped due to industry shifts toward multi-head architectures and nozzle-swap systems that reduce or eliminate "purge poop".

 Note: The code contains known bugs and incomplete pipelines.
 Treat this as a reference implementation.